Find Affordable College Courses

 Out of the 18 schools in Nebraska that were part of this year’s ranking, Mid-Plains Community College landed the # 5 spot on the list.
 Located in the town of North Platte, Mid-Plains Community College is a public college with a small student population.

-The average tuition and fees for an in-state undergraduate at Mid-Plains Community College are $3,420 a year.
+In-state tuition fees for undergraduate students at Mid-Plains Community College are $3,420 per year.
 While working on their degree, health professions majors at Mid-Plains Community College accumulate an average of around $15,858 in student debt.

 $11,941 Average Tuition & Fees